Skip to main content

 What is the Income Accelerator Program?

 It is an innovative family-centred approach that is aiming to close the gap to a living income and reducing child labour risks.
-By looking at the family, we’re placing greater value on women as agents for positive change.
+By rewarding through cash incentives both heads of the households, we are looking at the family and placing greater value on women as agents for positive change.

 cocoa pods